-Honoré Pedigo, Administrative and Operations Coordinator, ensures the day to day running of the Institute offices and gives general support to its staff, as well as oversees our Emerging Leaders Fellowship program.
+Honoré Pedigo, Operations and Outreach Manager, ensures the smooth operation of the Institute offices and gives general support to its staff, as well as oversees our Emerging Leaders Fellowship program.
 Additionally, Honoré acts as a liaison between our partners Cavallo Point Lodge qualifying environmental groups and answering questions about the dynamic relationships at play at Fort Baker.
-Honoré, a Bay Area native, holds degrees in Anthropology from University of California, San Diego and enjoys traveling and exploring cultural sites in her free time.
+Honoré, a Bay Area native, holds a degree in Anthropology from University of California, San Diego, and enjoys exploring in her free time.

-Chris Spence is the Director of the Institute at the Golden Gate.
-Chris has 20 years’ experience working internationally and in the United States on sustainable development, conservation, climate change, and health policy.
+Chris Spence, Director of the Institute at the Golden Gate, has 20 years’ experience working internationally and in the United States on sustainable development, conservation, climate change, and health policy.
 He has held leadership positions at non-profits in New York, New Zealand and California.
 He has also served as a political advisor and is an award-winning writer.
 Chris is the author or co-author of several books, including Global Warming: Personal Solutions for a Healthy Planet (Palgrave Macmillan, 2005).
-Chris has served on a number of boards and advisory groups over the years and is currently on the Board of Directors of the George Wright Society and a member of IUCN’s World Protected Areas Commission.
+Chris has served on a number of boards and advisory groups over the years, and is currently on the Board of Directors of the George Wright Society and a member of IUCN’s World Protected Areas Commission.

 Kristin Wheeler, Program Manager at the Institute at the Golden Gate, has a strong background in environmental and social justice issues and training, as well as six years of experience in community organizing.
-She has been leading the development of the Park Prescriptions pilot in the Bayview Hunters Point neighborhood in San Francisco and is also serving as the lead facilitator for the Healthy Parks, Healthy People: Bay Area collaborative and the National Park Prescriptions Initiative.
+Kristin led the development of the Park Prescriptions pilot in the Bayview Hunters Point neighborhood in San Francisco and serves as the lead facilitator for the Healthy Parks Healthy People: Bay Area collaborative and the National Park Prescriptions Initiative.
 Kristin serves on the Board of Directors of the League of Women Voters of San Francisco and is a member of IUCN’s World Protected Areas Commission and the Healthy Parks, Healthy People Global Task Force.
-Kristin holds degrees in Political Science, Geography, and Art History from Gustavus Adolphus College and has spent significant time abroad studying, researching, and training activists.
+Kristin holds degrees in Political Science, Geography, and Art History from Gustavus Adolphus College.